secureblue/secureblue.github.io/content/INSTALL.md

 {% include alert.html type='note' content='The cross-platform Fedora Media Writer is the <em>official, tested and supported</em> method for the creation of bootable media.
 Instructions (alongside a word on alternative methods) are available <a href="https://docs.fedoraproject.org/en-US/fedora/latest/preparing-boot-media/">here</a>.' %}

 {% include alert.html type='tip' content='If you don\'t already have a Fedora Atomic installation, use a Fedora Atomic ISO that matches your secureblue target image to install one.
-If you want to use a secureblue Silverblue image, start with the Fedora Silverblue ISO, Kinoite for Kinoite, Sericea (Sway Atomic) for Sericea and all the Wayblue images, and CoreOS for all the securecore images.

-For more details on the available images, have a look at the <a href="/images">list of available images</a> before proceeding.' %}
+If you want to use a secureblue Silverblue image, start with the Fedora Silverblue ISO, Kinoite for Kinoite, Sericea (Sway Atomic) for Sericea and all the Wayblue images, and CoreOS for all the securecore images.<br>For more details on the available images, have a look at the <a href="/images">list of available images</a> before proceeding.' %}

 {% include alert.html type='caution' content='The Fedora 41 ISO contains a bugged version of rpm-ostree.
 As such, after using it to install Fedora Atomic, you <em>must</em> run rpm-ostree upgrade and then restart, before running the secureblue installer.' %}